aistairc/virtualhome_aist/simulation/README.md

 ### JumpUpExecutor
 - script: jumpup 'object'
+- description: can only be used coffeetable and bed
 - Pre-condition:
  	- exist edge `character` close `object`

 ### JumpDownExecutor
 - script: jumpdown
+- description: can only be used after climbing coffeetable and bed

 ### FallFromExecutor
 - script: fallfrom
+- description: can only be used after climbing coffeetable and bed

 ### FallBackExecutor
 - script: fallback

 ### GoDownExecutor
 - script: godown
+- description: can only be used after climbing coffeetable and bed

 ### StandExecutor
 - script: stand